the-guitarman/skill_matrix/README.md

 This is an inhouse skill matrix project with an LDAP connection to your user administration system.

+**Attention:** This is an after work project and neither it's finished nor it's ready for production usage.

 ## Installation

 ### Requirements